 Section 1.
 The System is a cooperative multi-type library system serving academic, public, school, and special libraries of central and southern Illinois in the counties of Alexander, Bond, Calhoun, Champaign, Christian, Clark, Clay, Clinton, Coles, Crawford, Cumberland, Douglas, Edgar, Edwards, Effingham, Fayette, Ford, Franklin, Gallatin, Greene, Hamilton, Hardin, Iroquois, Jackson, Jasper, Jefferson, Jersey, Johnson, Lawrence, Macon, Macoupin, Madison, Marion, Massac, Menard, Monroe, Montgomery, Moultrie, Perry, Piatt, Pope, Pulaski, Randolph, Richland, Sangamon, Saline, St. Clair, Shelby, Union, Vermilion, Wabash, Washington, Wayne, Williamson, White, and parts of DeWitt, Logan and Mason and other counties that may be associated with the System in the future.

 Section 2.
-The System envisions a future where all libraries and information partners collaborate to provide accessible and innovative services.
-(Vision) The System is a community of multi-type libraries developing partnerships and sharing resources in pursuit of excellent service.
+The System Vision is Imagining tomorrow, delivering today.
+IHLS empowers all types of libraries through advocacy, shared resources, innovative technologies, and robust learning opportunities that engage and enhance our member communities..
 (Mission)

 Section 3.
 In accordance with its Strategic Plan and its Operational Plan of Service, the System provides services and facilitates cooperation among its member libraries in order to implement the objectives stated in the Statutes and Administrative Rules.